 Note: This post was originally written in 2015.
-The model has since been updated, but the commentary remains from 2015.
+The model has since been updated several times, but the commentary remains from 2015.

 One concept I’ve wanted to explore deeper, is the concept of using the s-curve (sigmoid growth curve) to forecast development/project cash flows.
 Now I’d seen this used professionally, but had never built a model with an s-curve before and didn’t entirely understand the formulas behind this method of distributing cash flows.
 So I set out to build a basic real estate development cash flow model that incorporated this concept.

 You might also check out my Construction Draw and Interest Calculation Model

 What is the S-Curve Method?

 If you’re unfamiliar with modeling development cash flows using an s-curve, the concept is simple.
 Most project costs are not spent linearly (or straight-line).
 You typically start by spending less per period in the earlier months while you’re ramping up construction, spend more per period in the middle months when construction is humming along, and then less per period in the latter months as construction winds down.
 The result, if you graph the cumulative cash outflows, looks like an ‘S’ tipped on its side.
 And interestingly enough, if you graph the cash flows by period, the resulting graph is a normal distribution (think back to your statistics courses in college).